CHTC/chtc-website-source/_events/demo.md

 Come to our GPU/Machine Learning demo and Q+A on Wednesday, November 16th!!

 Are you curious about how to run machine learning jobs on CHTC’s GPU resources?
-Come to a demo and Q+A on Wednesday, November 16, at 1:30pm - 2:30pm in Room 1240 of the Computer Science building.
+Come to a demo and Q+A on Wednesday, November 16, at 1:30 pm - 2:30 pm in Room 1240 of the Computer Science building.
 No preparation is needed, and questions are welcome!

 No registration is required.